 With your busy schedule and 100’s of work pending, all you expect from the child is to listen to you.
 You may feel, the child does not understand your need to be heard, your child is intentionally disturbing your peace.

-In this article, I am going to touch on a basic parenting tip to help raise a child with more peace and with better empathy from parents.
+In this article, I am going to touch on basic parenting tips to help raise a child with more peace and with better empathy from parents.